 When I’m working in uniform, I sometimes wonder how it has evolved over the past century.
 I joined KLM as a cabin attendant in 2002 and have had the pleasure of wearing two different uniforms since then.
 The first was the updated Nina Ricci design, which was later replaced by the current Mart Visser uniform.
-In this blog, I’d like to celebrate my love of vintage clothes and fashion by flying down memory lane to revisit KLM uniforms of bygone years.
+Because February is fashion month, I’d like to celebrate my love of vintage clothes and fashion by flying down memory lane to revisit KLM uniforms of bygone years.

 Catwalk in the sky

 It was wonderful diving into the history of KLM uniforms, guided by my colleague Cliff Muskiet, who is a KLM purser and uniform fanatic.
 Since 1993, Cliff has collected no fewer than 1,575 (!) women’s uniforms issued by 563 different airlines worldwide.
 He has had the honour of exhibiting a selection of his uniforms at the prestigious Kunsthal in Rotterdam.
 On 3 September 2019, he organised a very special ode to the KLM uniform, transforming the aisle of an aircraft into a catwalk aboard flight KL645 from Amsterdam to New York.
 The uniforms were modelled by seven crew members, who gave passengers a high-altitude, historical review of KLM uniforms from 1957 to the present day.

 Cliff’s collection includes almost every KLM uniform designed since 1957.
 When we met to discuss the uniforms, he really brought them to life.
 It really was very inspiring to see and touch some of the pieces in his collection.
 So… Let’s fly back in time as we prepare to head into the future.